 We define Annual Contract Value (ACV) for an individual customer agreement as the total fixed fees under the agreement divided by the number of years in the agreement term.
 Our total ACV is the aggregate ACVs for all our customers as measured at a given point in time.
 Total fixed fees include licensing, support and maintenance and other fixed fees under IP licensing or software licensing agreements but exclude variable revenue derived from licensing agreements with customers, particularly royalties.
-ACV was \$52.3 million and \$50.2 million as of September 30, 2023 and September 30, 2022, respectively.
-In addition, total ACV and trailing-twelve-months variable royalties and other revenue was \$57.3 million and \$53.2 million as of September 30, 2023 and September 30, 2022, respectively.
+ACV was \$53.5 million and \$51.4 million as of March 31, 2024 and 2023, respectively.
+In addition, total ACV and trailing-twelve-months variable royalties and other revenue was \$58.2 million and \$54.8 million as of March 31, 2024 and March 31, 2023, respectively.
 We monitor ACV to measure our success and believe the increase in the number shows our progress in expanding our customers' adoption of our platform.
+We believe ACV provides investors with useful information to assess the strength and trajectory of our business as growth demonstrates the expansion of customer adoption of our platform.
 ACV fluctuates due to a number of factors, including the timing, duration and dollar amount of customer contracts.

-Active Customers and Customer Retention
+Active Customers

 We define Active Customers as customers who have entered into a license agreement with us that remains in effect.
 The retention and expansion of our relationships with existing customers are key indicators of our revenue potential.
-We added one and 10 net new Active Customers during the three months ended September 30, 2023 and 2022, respectively.
-Our annual average customer retention rate was 98% from September 30, 2022 to September 30, 2023.
+We added one and six net new Active Customers during the three months ended March 31, 2024 and 2023, respectively.